microsoft/fhir-loader/scripts/Readme.md

 ---

 ## Setup
-Please note you should deploy these components into a tenant and subscriotion where you have appropriate permissions to create and manage Application Registrations (ie Application Adminitrator RBAC Role), and can deploy Resources at the Subscription Scope.
+Please note you should deploy these components into a tenant and subscription where you have appropriate permissions to create and manage Application Registrations (ie Application Adminitrator RBAC Role or Global Administrator), and can deploy Resources at the Subscription Scope.

 Launch Azure Cloud Shell (Bash Environment)